cinemascience/cinema_debye_scherrer/README.md

 ## Input data format

 The input data format to Cinema:Debye-Scherrer is a called a Cinema database.
-We use the Cinema databse specification D which is described in detail at https://github.com/lanl/cinema/blob/master/specs/dietrich/01/cinema_specD_v011.pdf.
+We use the Cinema database specification D which is described in detail at https://github.com/lanl/cinema/blob/master/specs/dietrich/01/cinema_specD_v011.pdf.

-A brief summary of the specification is a directory with a ``data.csv`` file.
+Here, we provide a brief summary of the specification.
+A Cinema database is a directory with a ``data.csv`` file.
-This ``data.csv`` file is a comma-delimited ASCII file with a header, and each row corresponds to a data point.
+This ``data.csv`` file is a comma-delimited ASCII file with a header (ie. first row contains names for each column), and each row corresponds to a data point.
 The final set of columns may contain relative paths to images, and these columns must be named ``FILE``, ``FILE2``, etc.

 We include a Cinema database as an example in ``data/example.cdb`` of this repository with the following directory structure